Ludovico Ariosto: In literature and popular culture

-In his poem Childe Harold's Pilgrimage, Canto the Fourth (1818), Lord Byron described poet and novelist Walter Scott as ″The Ariosto of the North″, and Ariosto as ″The southern Scott″.
+In his poem Childe Harold's Pilgrimage, Canto the Fourth (1818), Lord Byron described poet and novelist Walter Scott as "The Ariosto of the North", and Ariosto as "The southern Scott".
 In doing so, Byron connected Ariosto and the Italian Renaissance with early-nineteenth century Scottish and British Romantic writing, emphasising an enduring European literary tradition.
 Scott, in turn, was influenced by Ariosto and expressed his admiration for the Orlando Furioso.

-Lodovico Ariosto is featured in the novelization of Assassin's Creed: Revelations (the novel describes Ezio's journey to Masyaf, his marriage to Sofia Sartor, the birth of his children and his retirement in more detail) as an Assassin.
-When Ezio retires after the events of the game, in 1513, he gives his position of Mentor to Lodovico.
+The paperback edition of Orlando Furioso can be briefly glimpsed on table in the dinner scene of the episode "A Ghost" in Jim Jarmusch's film Mystery Train (1989).

-The paperback edition of Orlando Furioso can be briefly glimpsed on table in the dinner scene of the episode "A Ghost" in Jim Jarmusch's film Mystery Train (1990).
+Lodovico Ariosto is mentioned in the novelization of the video game Assassin's Creed: Revelations (2011) as a member of the fictional Italian Brotherhood of Assassins.
+When the protagonist Ezio Auditore retires from the Brotherhood following the events of the game in 1512, he appoints Lodovico to succeed him as Mentor.